elephant-track/elephant-track.github.io/docs/README.md

 There are three options for initialization:
 1. `Versatile`: initialize a model with a versatile pre-trained model
 2. `Default`: initialize a model with intensity-based self-supervised training
+3. `From File`: initialize a model from a local file
-3. `From URL`: initialize a model from a specified URL
+4. `From URL`: initialize a model from a specified URL

 | Info <br> :information_source: | If a specified model is not initialized before prediction or training, ELEPHANT automatically initialize it with a versatile pre-trained model. |
 | :----------------------------: | :---------------------------------------------------------------------------------------------------------------------------------------------- |